WebDevStudios/gatsby-starter-wordpress-graphql/README.md

 ## Deployments

-The [demo](https://gatsby-starter-wordpress-graphql.netlify.com) is hosted  on [Netlify](https://www.netlify.com/) and deployments are triggered by commits to `master`.
-You could fork this repo and do the same, or use [Netlify Dev](https://www.netlify.com/products/dev/).
-If you wanted to automatically deploy when you publish new content in WordPress, try the [Deploy Netlify Webhook](https://wordpress.org/plugins/webhook-netlify-deploy/) plugin.
+The [demo](https://gatsby-starter-wordpress-graphql.netlify.com) is hosted  on [Netlify](https://www.netlify.com/) and deployments are triggered by commits to `master` and with [Deploy Netlify Webhook](https://wordpress.org/plugins/webhook-netlify-deploy/).

-## Need help?
+## Contributing
-Feel free to [create an issue](https://github.com/gregrickaby/gatsby-starter-wordpress-graphql/issues) or send me a [tweet](https://twitter.com/gregrickaby).
+Feel free to [create an issue](https://github.com/gregrickaby/gatsby-starter-wordpress-graphql/issues) and read about how to [Contribute](https://github.com/WebDevStudios/gatsby-starter-wordpress-graphql/blob/master/.github/CONTRIBUTING.MD).

 ## Props